tobek/laminae/notes.md

 - "Shattered people are best represented by bits and pieces." rilke
 - chaucer metal quote from saturn or bloody mars stuff (in quotes.txt)
 - "Should you shield the canyons from the windstorms you would never see the beauty of their carvings." ― Elisabeth Kübler-Ross (used on NGD but could be elsewhere)
+- "Humans don’t mind hardship, in fact they thrive on it; what they mind is not feeling necessary.
+Modern society has perfected the art of making people not feel necessary." ― Sebastian Junger (CGP?
+LEP?) [a society that perfects the art of making people feel unnecessary will crumble]
 - James Richardson
     - 6. Wind cannot blow the wind away, nor water wash away the water.
-NEP
+NEP NED
     - 15. Stand watch over your peace and you will be peaceless.
 LGP
     - 40. A faith is dead when no one can think of a heresy.
     - The mercy of a stone is in asking no mercy.
 (LEP)
     - 23. All stones are broken stones.
 (LEP)
     - 28. *Throw it away*.
 But there is no *away*.
 CND
     - 91. If you make rules only you can win by, they will play by other rules
     - 166. Beware of knowing your virtues; you may lose them.
 Beware of knowing your vices; you may forgive them.
-(NGP, CGD)
+(NGP)
     - 17. When all agree, so does the Devil.
     - 148. Billions of years, the dust hasn't settled.
 Water's still seeking its own level.
     - 8. When it gets ahead of itself, the wave breaks.
-(CGC?)
+(CGC?
+CED?
+NED?) used in CED but hm
     - 21. Nothing important comes with instructions.
 (NGC?)
     - 84. Of course I’m an escapist.
 I’m trying to get somewhere real.
     - 107. A feather lands on the pond and a dozen goldfish come to poke at it.
 We are whoever rises into our eyes to have a look.
 (NGC?
 CGC?
-NEC?)
+NEC? tentative NEC)
     - 108. Those so thorough you cannot in mercy ask them to do anything.
 Those so empathetic it is cruel to tell them a trouble.
     - 111. Don’t touch, don’t stare.
 But no one minds how hard you listen.
     - 122. Our resolutions for self-control are like our wars for peace.
 (NGC?)
     - 128. ...It won’t take forever, nothing takes forever, but so many things take longer than we have.
 (NNP?
 CGD?
 LGC?)
     - 140. When you think in words, are you sure it’s your own voice you hear?
 (NGP)
     - 170. Closing a door very gently, you pull with one hand, push with the other.
-(NGP, CGD, NNC)
+(CGD, NED)
 - used
+    + "Nothing that is evil is necessary." - Tertullian, Adversus Marcionem IV.29:4
+        - but i like the reverse!!
+"Nothing that is necessary is evil."
+    + "he has grasped the falsity of the hedonistic attitude to life.
+Nearly all western thought since the last war, certainly all “progressive” thought, has assumed tacitly that human beings desire nothing beyond ease, security and avoidance of pain.
+In such a view of life there is no room, for instance, for patriotism and the military virtues.
+The Socialist who finds his children playing with soldiers is usually upset, but he is never able to think of a substitute for the tin soldiers; tin pacifists somehow won’t do.
+Hitler, because in his own joyless mind he feels it with exceptional strength, knows that human beings don’t only want comfort, safety, short working-hours, hygiene, birth-control and, in general, common sense; they also, at least intermittently, want struggle and self-sacrifice, not to mention drums, flags and loyalty-parades.
+However they may be as economic theories, Fascism and Nazism are psychologically far sounder than any hedonistic conception of life.
+The same is probably true of Stalin’s militarized version of Socialism.
+All three of the great dictators have enhanced their power by imposing intolerable burdens on their peoples.
+Whereas Socialism, and even capitalism in a more grudging way, have said to people “I offer you a good time,” Hitler has said to them “I offer you struggle, danger and death,” and as a result a whole nation flings itself at his feet." - George Orwell review of Mein Kampf, 1940
     + rilke quote about god coming
     + "I am circling around God, around the ancient tower, and I have been circling for a thousand years, and I still don't know if I am a falcon, or a storm, or a great song." rilke
     + "Many say: I wanted to learn, but here I have found only madness.
 Yet, should they seek deep wisdom elsewhere, they may not find it."
 Teachings of Nasrudin, 'The Utter Idiot', Ablahi Mutlaq